mattriley/agile-avatars/README.md

 Hashing of email addresses for use with the Gravatar service.

 - [x] Decision is not driven by hype or popularity\
-      <small>blueimp-md5 is not the most widely used MD5 implementation in JavaScript.</small>
+      <span class="text-gray">blueimp-md5 is not the most widely used MD5 implementation in JavaScript.</span>
 - [x] No suitable built-in JavaScript alternative exists\
-      <small>JavaScript does not feature a built-in MD5 implementation.</small>
+      <span class="text-gray">JavaScript does not feature a built-in MD5 implementation.</span>
 - [x] Not trivial to implement with vanilla JavaScript\
-      <small>The MD5 algorithm is non-trivial and is a well solved problem.</small>
+      <span class="text-gray">The MD5 algorithm is non-trivial and is a well solved problem.</span>
 - [x] No suitable built-in Node.js equivalent exists\
-      <small>The crypto module supports MD5.
+      <span class="text-gray">The crypto module supports MD5.
 It doesn't seem possible to extract individual algorithms from crypto.
-The consequence is a minified bundle size of 431.78 KB compared with 4.86 KB for blueimp-md5 which is a significant difference.</small>
+The consequence is a minified bundle size of 431.78 KB compared with 4.86 KB for blueimp-md5 which is a significant difference.</span>
 - [x] No alternative that more closely matches the need exists\
-      <small>According to [this issue](https://github.com/blueimp/JavaScript-MD5/issues/26), the original use case was to hash email addresses for Gravatar.</small>
+      <span class="text-gray">According to [this issue](https://github.com/blueimp/JavaScript-MD5/issues/26), the original use case was to hash email addresses for Gravatar.</span>
 - [x] No alternative with fewer dependencies exists\
-      <small>blueimp-md5 has zero dependencies. md5 although more more widely used, has 3 dependencies.</small>
+      <span class="text-gray">blueimp-md5 has zero dependencies. md5 although more more widely used, has 3 dependencies.</span>
 - [x] Widely used\
-      <small>blueimp-md5 is widely used at 565,584 weekly downloads. md5 is more widely used at 2,676,589 weekly downloads.</small>
+      <span class="text-gray">blueimp-md5 is widely used at 565,584 weekly downloads. md5 is more widely used at 2,676,589 weekly downloads.</span>
 - [x] Usage is isolated
 - [x] Low maintenance
 - [x] Low likelihood of changing in a material way
 - [x] Low impact of material change\
-      <small>The cost of identifying and integrating an alternative MD5 implementation is low.</small>
+      <span class="text-gray">The cost of identifying and integrating an alternative MD5 implementation is low.</span>

 ### lodash